 CIS 203.
-Introduction to the Information Highway (3-0-3) Prerequisite: As required by college
+Introduction to the Information Highway (3-0-3)

 This course introduces students to basic principles of the information highway.
 Students are exposed to different network information tools such as electronic mail, network news, browsers, commercial information services, appropriate editors, and Web authoring software.
 Code C